pnnl/ruleset-checking-tool/docs/section5/Rule5-24.md

           - Check if subsurface is door and glazed area is more than 50% of the total door area, or subsurface is not door: `if (( subsurface_b.classification == "DOOR" ) AND ( subsurface_b.glazed_area > subsurface_b.opaque_area )) OR ( subsurface_b.classification != "DOOR" ):`

-            **Rule Assertion:**
+            **Rule Assertion - Component:**

-            - Case 1: For each subsurface that is vertical fenestration, if wall is exterior mixed type and the baseline requirements for residential and non-residential type U-factor for different window-wall-ratio are different: `if manual_review_flag AND ( scc_dictionary_b[surface_b] == "EXTERIOR MIXED" ): CAUTION and raise_warning "MANUAL REVIEW IS REQUESTED TO VERIFY VERTICAL FENESTRATION MEETS U-FACTOR REQUIREMENT AS PER TABLE G3.4."`
+            - Case 1: For each subsurface that is vertical fenestration, if wall is exterior mixed type and the baseline requirements for residential and non-residential type U-factor for different window-wall-ratio are different: `if manual_review_flag AND ( scc_dictionary_b[surface_b] == "EXTERIOR MIXED" ): UNDETERMINED`

             - Case 2: Else if wall is exterior mixed type and vertical fenestration U-factor matches Table G3.4 requirement: `else if ( scc_dictionary_b[surface_b] == "EXTERIOR MIXED" ) AND ( subsurface_b.u_factor == target_u_factor_mixed ): PASS`